We truly appreciate the community we live in and all the people who make it great!

 We welcome the opportunity to Bank it Forward to our neighbors!
 Be watching for unannounced local events where Jackson County Bank drops in to Bank it Forward.

 Jackson County Bank hosts Bank Shot each year to promote the local High School athletic programs.
-Bank Shot provides entertainment value during the break of the games, as willing members of the audience are randomly drawn to “give it their all” taking shots during the breaks of basketball games or volleyball games.
-The participants have a chance to win gift cards, Chamber Bucks and up to $250.00.
+Bank Shot provides entertainment value during the breaks of the basketball and volleyball games, as willing members of the audience are randomly drawn to “take their shot” at a chance to win gift cards, Chamber Bucks or up to $250.00.
 Jackson County Bank hosts about 8 games per year, and donates $1,000.00 to the Black River Falls High School annually for Bank Shot.

 Jackson County Bank’s “Giving from the Heart” and the JCB employees purchased and dressed with care 31 Teddy Bears in 2018 and 36 in 2019, which were then donated to Black River Memorial Hospital to find their way to pediatric patients in need of a little extra comfort and cuddles.
 The nursing staff at BRMH commented, “All of the children just love them, and you help make their stay here more enjoyable.”